-Three aliens were made: a model; a suit for seven-footer Bolaji Badejo; and another suit for a trained stunt man.
+Three aliens were made: a model, a suit for seven foot tall Bolaji Badejo, and another suit for a trained stuntman.

 A closer look at the alien eggs in the scene right before the facehugger reveals that slime on the eggs is dripping from bottom to top.
 Ridley Scott did this intentionally by shooting with the egg hanging from the ceiling and the camera upside down.

-At the start of production, Ridley Scott had to contend with 9 producers being onset at all times, querying the length of time he was taking over each shot.
+At the start of production, Ridley Scott had to contend with nine producers being on-set at all times, querying the length of time he was taking over each shot.

 During production, an attempt was made to make the alien character transparent, or at least translucent.
 Coincidentally, this idea was later used for the title creature's camouflage suit in Predator (1987), which was later decided to take place in a shared universe with this movie.